-Standard consultations are for 50 minutes and fees are based on a percentage of the Recommended Fee set by the Australian Psychological Society, currently $246.
-The exact percentage is determined by your income range.
+Standard consultations are for 50 minutes and fees are based on a percentage of the Recommended Fee set by the Australian Psychological Society (APS) – currently $251.
 We review and adjust fees at the beginning of every calendar year.
+As we don’t want the fee to be a barrier to accessing high standard psychological services, we offer a reduced fee if you have challenging financial circumstances.
+In this case the fee and exact percentage of the APS rate is determined by your income range.

 Current Fees (2018): for Clinical Psychology consultations range from $190 to $250 (75-100% of the APS Rec.
 Fee).

 With Medicare rebates, gap payments range upward from $65.00 (see Medicare section below).
 We can also process your Medicare rebate claim on-line for you at the end of your session.

 Psychology services attract Medicare rebates for mental health disorders when you or your child is referred by a GP, Psychiatrist or Paediatrician.
-There is a maximum of 10 standard sessions claimable per calendar year with a review by the referrer after the sixth session.
+There is a maximum of 10 standard sessions claimable per calendar year with a review by the medical referrer after the sixth session.

 The current rebate amount for standard consultations is $124.50 for Clinical Psychologists [$84.80 for other Psychologists].
 It is recommended that you speak directly to Medicare for more information about rebates Phone: 13 20 11.
 Please be aware that your eligibility for a rebate rests with the referring medical practitioner and Medicare.

 Medicare Safety Net: once reached, rebates cover a higher percentage of the fee.